balena-io/docs/pages/integrations/azure.md

 ## Add resin.io API key to IoT Hub Admin portal

+Signup and following the [Azure IoT Suite getting started guide](http://www.microsoft.com/en-us/server-cloud/internet-of-things/getting-started.aspx).
+Note you'll have to use the [special version](https://github.com/emirotin/azure-iot-solution/tree/resin-integration) with resin.io integration additions as our integration is not currently a part of the code microsoft releases.

 Go to the IoT Hub Admin portal select 'Resin.io Config' and set the `App ID` and the newly generated `API Key`.

 ![IoT-hub-creds](/img/integrations/azure/iot-hub-creds.png)